lsst-ts/observatory-ops-docs/Simonyi/Troubleshooting/MTCS/TMA/OSS-Fails-to-Turn-On.rst

 .. figure:: ./_static/interlock_screens.jpeg
         :name: interlock screens

-3. There are two reset buttons inside the chiller cabinet that needs to be pressed.
+3. There are two reset buttons inside the chiller cabinet that need to be pressed.
 From the side of the cabinet, use the screwdriver to remove two screws that are located on top.
-This will allow you to remove the cover panel.
- Each cabinet has two panels.
+This will allow you to remove the cover panel.Each cabinet has two panels.
 In chiller #2 the reset buttons are within the furthermost panel (Image below), while in chiller#1 they are found under the panel closer to the front face of the chiller.

 .. figure:: ./_static/furthermost_panel.jpeg
     :name: remove panel